 3. Probation (not exceeding one year), to which reasonable provisions may be attached

-4. Suspension with pay (not exceeding one quarter)
+4. Suspension with pay (not exceeding one semester)

 5. Suspension without pay (not exceeding one year)

 6. Restitution (payment for property damages, services lost, etc.)

 A combination of any of the above may be imposed, providing the action is less than dismissal.
 In addition, the respondent may be required to make restitution or remedy a situation created by the respondent's violation of University policy.